 - Present a high-level schedule.
 Use a Gantt chart to illustrate key steps and dependencies in the project schedule.

 - Introduce your team.
-Introduce the client to any teammates they will be directly interacting with, and anyone who’s background can add weight to your credibility (such as an experienced subject matter expert.)
+Introduce the client to any teammates they will be directly interacting with, and anyone whose background can add weight to your credibility (such as an experienced subject matter expert.)

 - Define communications.
 Ensure your client understands how you will collaborate.
 Include how they will receive updates and how to reach out with questions and concerns.